chih3997/BCI-final/README.md

 ## II.
 Model Framwork
 ### i.
 Data Pre-processing
-First, redundant channels are removed from the dataset, leaving only 32 EEG channels.
+First, redundant channels are removed from the dataset, leaving only 32 EEG channels and choose events that represent eyes-open stage (S1, S2) and eyes-closed stage (S3, S4).
 Second, re-reference all of the data to the common average and remove the mean of each channel.
 Then apply a band-pass filter with lower cut-off frequency at 1 Hz and higher cut-off frequency at 48 Hz to reduce low-frequency drift and high-frequency power line noise.
 I choose 48 Hz because I only need the data between 2 ~ 45 Hz and if I use 50 Hz there might be some power line noise remain.
 Third, remove eye movement and blink artifacts (especially on eyes-open cases) automatically by EEG artifact rejection toolbox -- artifact subspace reconstruction (ASR).
-Fourth, apply ICA on the dataset and only keep the components that are marked as “Brain” with probability larger than 75%
+Fourth, apply ICA on the dataset and only keep the components that are marked as “Brain” with probability larger than 75%.

 ![image](https://github.com/chih3997/BCI-final/assets/171775921/ce0569e3-c420-469b-ad4d-cc280fae1e6a)
 Figure 1.
 The placement of 32 electrodes [1]